DaraghK93/stockApp/sprintRetrospective/week9.md

 ## **Actions - Things we will be doing:**
 - Scrum master role changeout - Bearach out, Daragh in.
-- Prune PRs - Everyone
+- Prune PRs, lots of open PRs up at the minute - Everyone
+- Need to meet deadlines that were agreed upon.